TheDreamSanctuary/DreamPlus/README.md

 DreamPlus
 =========

-Plugin by AjCool that gives players cool particle effects &amp; other gizmos!
+Plugin by Ajcool that gives players cool particle effects &amp; other gizmos!